eni21-star/ECOMMERCE-BACKEND/README.md

 ---

 # Express E-Commerce API
+NOTE: THIS PROJECT WAS NOT BUILT ON THE STANDARD Modular Layered Architecture IT WAS BUILT FOR RECREATIONAL PURPOSES.

 Welcome to the Express E-Commerce API!
 This project is a robust backend solution for an e-commerce platform built with Express.js and MongoDB.
 It provides a range of functionalities, including user authentication, product management, cart operations, and more.